-Laboratory Information Management System for Light Stable Isotopes (LIMS-LSI)
+Laboratory Information Management System for Light Stable Isotope (LIMS-LSI)

-In the RSIL, the LIMS-LSI (Coplen, 2000) is used for data acquisition, processing, and evaluation.
-This system is a database program capable of (1) storing information about samples, (2) storing the results of mass spectrometric delta values of samples after importing from the ISODAT database, (3) calculating analytical results using standardized algorithms stored in a database, (4) normalizing delta values using isotopic reference materials, and (5) generating templates for convenient sample placement to facilitate loading of automated mass-spectrometer sample-preparation manifolds.
-With this system, the following can be achieved: (1) quality assurance (QA), (2) laboratory efficiency, (3) reduction of workload and errors owing to the elimination of retyping of data by laboratory personnel, and (4) a decrease of errors in data reported to sample submitters.
+In the RSIL, the LIMS-LSI (Coplen, 2000) is used for data processing and evaluation.
+This system is a database program capable of (1) storing information about samples, (2) storing the results of mass spectrometric delta values of samples after importing from the ISODAT database, (3) calculating analytical results using standardized algorithms stored in a database, (4) normalizing delta values using isotopic reference materials, and (5) generating templates for convenient sample placement to facilitate loading of automated mass-spectrometer sample preparation manifolds and carousels.
+With this system, the following can be ensured: (1) quality assurance (QA), (2) laboratory efficiency, (3) reduction of workload and errors owing to the elimination of retyping of data by laboratory personnel, and (4) decrease of errors in data reported to sample submitters.
 This database provides a complete record of information on how laboratory reference materials have been analyzed and provides a record of what correction factors have been used.
 It provides an audit trail for the RSIL.

-Quality-Control (QC) Samples
+Quality Control (QC) Samples

 Samples are prepared and analyzed in batches-a maximum of 80 daily.
-Each batch contains approximately six reference materials at the beginning, four enriched in S, one with an intermediate concentration, and one depleted in S. One set of three (depleted, intermediate, and enriched in S) is analyzed for every 10 samples.
-The last analysis of a batch is one final set of the reference materials.
-All of these reference materials serve as QC samples.
+Each batch contains approximately six reference materials (QC samples) at the beginning: four enriched in S, one with an intermediate value, and one depleted in S. One set of three (depleted, intermediate, and enriched in S) is analyzed for every 10 samples.
+The last analyses of a batch is that of one set reference materials.
 The preparation and analytical cost of these isotopic reference materials is the responsibility of RSIL.
 Both RSIL and NWQL monitor these results.
-Quarterly, RSIL prepares a summary of results and makes them available to NWQL.
+Quarterly or when requested, the RSIL prepares a summary of results and provides it to NWQL.

-Daily, the analyst (1) examines the computer printouts for indications of analytical problems, (2) determines the daily additive and expansion correction factors by the LIMS-LSI, and (3) applies corrections factors to isotopic data.
-These values with dates and analysis-number ranges are recorded manually in the laboratory " $\delta^{34}$ S Correction Factor" three-ring binder even though the data are already in the LIMS-LSI.
-After printing the list of isotopic results from the "Table of Samples in Progress," the analyst reviews the results and determines which samples need to be analyzed a third time to achieve acceptable results (i.e., $\Delta \delta \le 0.2$ ‰).
+Daily, the analyst (1) examines the computer printouts for indications of analytical problems, (2) determines the daily additive and expansion correction factors using the LIMS-LSI, and (3) applies corrections factors to isotopic data.
+These values with dates and analyses number ranges are recorded manually in the laboratory " $\delta^{34}$ S Correction Factor" three-ring binder even though the data are already in the LIMS-LSI.
+After printing the list of $\delta^{34}$ S values from the "Table of Samples in Progress," the analyst reviews the results and determines which samples need to be analyzed a third time to achieve acceptable results (that is, $\Delta \delta \le 0.2$ ‰).